gijolopez/TG-Pre-Work/README.md

 ## How many instances of the client-side assets (HTML, CSS, JS, Images, etc.) are created?
 *I am a bit confused on this question*

-I would say, you are able to create as many instances as you like, depending on how many ***URLs*** you go to.
+I would say, every time the webpage is visited, an instance is created.
+The number of instances depend on the number of clients viewing the webpage.

 ## How many instances of the server-side code are available at any given time?
 *I am a bit confused on this question*

-I would say, that the only server-side code available at any given time would be the response from the server.
+Only one instance of the server-side code available at any given time.

 ## What is runtime?